MikolajRusin/football-vision-ai/README.md

 This script brings together all components of the pipeline — data loading, model initialization, augmentation, checkpointing, logging, and the training loop executed by `TransformerTrainer`.

-Below is a high-level overview of what the script is responsible for:
+Below is an overview of what the script is responsible for:

 ---